Written byAmanda Wong

 Note: You won't see Scheme option unless you are going to reformat the whole disk.

 Hopefully, so far you have repaired the APFS volume which shows the "fsroot tree is invalid" error.
-If you see the "fsroot tree is invalid" error message shows up when you are using First Aid to fix the startup APFS volume which contains macOS in Recovery Mode, you will learn how to solve the fsroot tree invalid problem on startup APFS volume in next section.
+If you see the "fsroot tree is invalid" error message shows up when you are using First Aid to fix the startup APFS volume which contains macOS in macOS Recovery mode, you will learn how to solve the fsroot tree invalid problem on startup APFS volume in next section.

 How to solve the fsroot tree invalid problem on startup APFS volume?

 In this situation, you are not able to access the macOS and all the data on Mac's internal disk.
 You will need to solve the issue by doing the followings to make your Mac work properly again:

 These following steps will delete all previously stored data on Mac hard drive, reformat the hard drive, and reinstall macOS on it, so the first thing you should do is to make sure you have backups of important data or recover lost data from the unbootable Mac.

 2. Boot the Mac into macOS Recovery mode

 macOS Recovery, also referred to as Mac Recovery Mode, can help users to troubleshoot the issues on Mac, especially when there are issues with the volume containing macOS.
 It allows users to reinstall macOS either from the Internet (your Mac needs to be connected to the Internet) or from the pre-installed macOS on Mac.

 3. Reinstall macOS

 During the reinstallation of macOS, the Mac hard drive will be automatically formatted to the file system that is compatible with the macOS.
 All data will be deleted.
 Moreover, the reinstallation of macOS might overwrite some data and cause permanent data loss.
 It is always recommended that you recover lost data before reinstalling macOS.